Nalan-PandiKumar/Nalan-PandiKumar/README.md

 - ⚡ Fun fact: I _**write my own code**_ to understand how abstractions really work!

 ---
+## Dragon Ball Fan
+---

+As a Dragon Ball fan... 🐉 Super Shenron!
+I wish for you to swap my body with the body of the legendary low-level programmer, Linus Torvalds!"

+---

 ## Points to Note to Become a Real Hacker and Achieve Big Things in Hacking